-Of the 18 occasions that freshwater sites that exceeded the 'action' level, 10 samples were taken when at least 10 mm of rainfall had fallen in the three days before sampling.
+Of the 22 occasions that freshwater sites that exceeded the 'action' level, 13 samples were taken when at least 10 mm of rainfall had fallen in the three days before sampling.
 Rainfall causes bacteria to be washed into rivers and streams via urban and agricultural runoff, and also stirs up bacteria attached to streambed sediment.
-There were eight elevated results unrelated to rainfall.
-Kakanui at Clifton had three elevated results relating to gull colonies nesting in the gorge upstream of the site.
-Of the other five unexplained results, one was from the Pomahaka River, one from the Waikouaiti River and three from the Taieri River at Waipiata.
-The Waipiata site is under investigation.
-Compared to last summer, one site was more compliant, three sites were less compliant and five sites remained in the same category.
+There were nine elevated results unrelated to rainfall.
+The Taieri at Waipiata had five elevated results (the area upstream of Waipiata is subject ot ongoing investigation), Kakanui at Clifton had three elevated results (upstream gull colonies) and the Clutha at Balclutha had one unexplained elevated result.
+Compared to last summer, two sites (Manuherikia and Kakanui) were more compliant, four sites were less compliant (Taieri at Outram, Lake Waihola, Taieri at Waipiata and Waikouaiti at Bucklands) and one site remained in the same category (Lake Hayes).
+Lake Wanaka and Clutha at Balclutha Lagoon were not sampled in 2013.